All Episodes

 By a million percentage points, that's true.

-Um what about what the president did on health care today?
+What about what the president did on health care today?

 I think what he did was absolutely brilliant.

-And what he's allowing to have happen, and he's using a loophole the corporations have used since 1974, and that is that if you're a corporation and you have offices in different states, you're allowed to buy insurance for your entire corporate team, and that means all of your workers across state lines, one plan, you're not beholden to state laws, and in this case you won't be holding to Obamacare or ACA regulations.
+And what he's allowing to have happen, and he's using a loophole that corporations have used since 1974, and that is that if you're a corporation and you have offices in different states, you're allowed to buy insurance for your entire corporate team, and that means all of your workers across state lines, one plan.

-So that would mean that somebody that, you know, group of people that work in the National Restaurant Association, coast to coast, they would be able to buy a c across state lines with the buying power of a big group and the competition that would be associated by going to any state that they wanted to go to.
+So that would mean that somebody that, you know, a group of people that work in the National Restaurant Association, coast to coast, they would be able to buy across state lines with the buying power of a big group and the competition that would be associated by going to any state that they wanted to go to.

-Well, I think look, I think it's got great potential.
+Well, I think, look, I think it's got great potential.

 There'd be a lot of details to work out, but I think it's exactly the right direction.